backtoning/GUN/README.md

-### Repository to host the code implementations for the article "GUN: Global-local Unlikelihood Negotiation, Ning Gong, Nianmin Yao, etc.".
+### Official repository to host the code implementations for the article "GUN: Global-local Unlikelihood Negotiation, Ning Gong, Nianmin Yao, etc.".

-Code will be available soon after review.
+Code will be available soon after peer-review.